 Discover more about the essential features of Medesk and claim your free access today!

-1. Your choice of staff is the ultimate deciding factor.
+- Your choice of staff is the ultimate deciding factor.
 As such, you need to be able to write a proper job description when a vacancy opens up and then understand how to select candidates.
 Remember that receptionists are not clinicians, they are involved primarily in patient communication and the sale of additional services.
 It's more about professionalism than a person's natural disposition although of course, that helps too.
 You would do well to learn from other industries which need to pay close attention to candidates' resumes.
 Whether it's banking, hospitality, insurance or any other business sector that sells consumer goods, they are all well-developed from a sales point of view and their employees are regularly encouraged to focus on their professional growth.
+Because the private healthcare sector is growing quickly, you must develop and tutor your employees on a regular basis through ongoing receptionist training.

 Automating your receptionists' workflow is an effective solution that allows them simultaneously examine multiple schedules, remind patients about appointments via text or email, and automatically record information in the EHR.
 If you set up voice-over IP telephony, you'll never miss another call.
 What's more, the corresponding patient's record will open up on your screen.
 Take a look at how easily this is all configured in Medesk.